 4: Ensure the flashing around your chimney is watertight.
 Add some or repair the existing flashing if need be.

 Give Hynes Roofing & Siding a call at (610)-890-5620 or fill out our contact form to get a FREE estimate.
-Our expert contractors can help you prepare for the winter and fix any existing damage to your roof.
+Our expert roof contractors near to your location can help you prepare for the winter and fix any existing damage to your roof.